-Winner of the 2019 Winter Stations Competition in Toronto, Canada, Above the Wall was a critical work that contested Donald Trump's proposed border wall as a productive assertion of sovereignty.
+Winner of the 2019 Winter Stations Competition in Toronto, Canada, Above the Wall was a critical work that contests proposed border walls as a productive assertions of sovereignty.
 The installation positioned humans, physically and symbolically, above a barrier constructed around the lifeguard stand at Lake Ontario’s Woodbine Beach.

 Toronto, Ontario